How Does Gender Affect Language Use?

 A Culture That Values Men’s Voices Over Women’s

 The amount of words a person speaks in a day might not be determined by gender, but gender can affect how much we talk in certain settings.
 In state legislatures, research showed that women struggled to receive equal talk time.
 In fact, when the proportion of women legislators increased, their male colleagues tended to take up even more talk time than previously.
-This was true even when factors like politics and type of legislative proceeding were controlled for.
+This was true even when factors like politics and the type of legislative proceeding were controlled for.

 Another study of collaborative, democratic, small-group deliberation showed a similar result.
 Men almost always spoke more than women and were never disadvantaged with respect to speech participation.
 Even when women constituted a majority of the group, they still contributed less to the discussion than men did.